Tabletop RPG advice for little dragons

 by Brandon Gregory

-Dungeons & Dragons has exploded in popularity over the last few years, with many turning to it during the high-stress pandemic as a way to relieve stress and bring friends together.
+Dungeons & Dragons has exploded in popularity over the last few years, with many turning to it during the high-stress pandemic to relieve stress and bring friends together.
 We often lean into it during rough periods like major transitions, loss, or even just high school when we don’t fit in.
 Many of us know that tabletop gaming can help mental health.
 It turns out there’s some science to back that up.

 D&D and other TTRPGs have been used for years in mental health settings to help people with social skills, self-confidence, and coping mechanisms for mental health issues.
-Some core aspects of D&D, like improvisational play and exploration of diverse ideas and scenarios, have been in use in the mental health field for decades.
-Many games can help both children and adults with social and psychological issues, but D&D is uniquely suited to this task, and there’s some evidence to back that up.
+Some core aspects of D&D, like improvisational play and exploration of diverse ideas and scenarios, have been used in the mental health field for decades.
+Many games can help children and adults with social and psychological issues, but D&D is uniquely suited to this task, and there’s some evidence to back that up.

 For those who have read things on this site and don’t know, I have a serious mental illness, and many of my friends and family struggle with that too.
 Mental health is a serious issue for me, and I have a whole podcast about movies and mental health.
 This is my first time talking about mental health here, though, and tying it to D&D. Whether you have a diagnosed mental health issue or just feel the pressure of everyday life closing in on you, I’m hoping this article will help you.